elylucas/ng-nest-realtime-apps/docs/lab2/Messages.md

 that gets called when a client sends a message to the server, and `messageToClient`, when the message is sent out to all the other clients.

-This handler listens for `messageToServer`, adds the new message to the chat service, then broadcasts out the message back to the clients with `messageToClient`.
+This handler listens for `messageToServer`, and adds the new message to the chat service then broadcasts the message back to the clients with `messageToClient`.

 `client.to()` will send the message to all other clients in the room except for the current client.
-Therefore, we send the same message back to the current client with `client.emit()`.
+Therefore, we send the same message to the current client with `client.emit()`.

 ## Angular